-AI Meets Autonomy: Vision, Language, and Autonomous Systems
+2nd AI Meets Autonomy: Vision, Language, and Autonomous Systems Workshop

 Event Details

-With the rising popularity of Large Language Models (LLMs), Visual Language Models (VLMs), and other general foundation models, the workshop aims to explore the synergy between them and robotics.
-In the workshop, we would like to discuss how recent advances from the AI and CV communities could benefit robotics research - incorporating LLMs and VLMs in robotic systems could potentially make the systems more explainable, instructable, and generalizable, however, seamlessly integrating the two is still an open problem.
-The existing LLMs and VLMs fall short of the real-world knowledge that roboticists need to consider, such as the physical properties, spatial relations, temporal causal relations, etc. in an environment.
-These issues may be alleviated by integration with robotic systems, where real-world experiences that contain rich sensory input and physical feedback can potentially bring AI to the next level.
+With the rising popularity of Large Language Models (LLMs), Visual Language Models (VLMs), and other general foundation models, the 2nd iteration of this workshop aims to explore the synergy between these models and robotics, in the context of recent developments.
+In the workshop, we will discuss how recent advances from the AI and CV communities could benefit robotics research – incorporating LLMs and VLMs in robotic systems could potentially make the systems more explainable, instructable, and generalizable.
+However, seamlessly integrating the two is still an open problem, as existing LLMs and VLMs often fall short of the real-world knowledge that roboticists need to consider, such as the physical properties, spatial relations, temporal relations, etc. in an environment.
+These issues may be alleviated by integration with robotic systems, where real-world experiences that contain rich sensory input and physical feedback can potentially bridge the gap for physically grounded systems.

-The workshop aims to create an inclusive and collaborative platform for professionals, researchers, and enthusiasts alike to exchange ideas, share experiences, and foster meaningful connections within the AI and robotics community.
-It will feature a mix of presentations, open panel discussions, and results and demos from our Vision-Language-Autonomy competition challenge.
-Four invited speakers will discuss their related research, thoughts, and experiences in various aspects at the intersection of AI and autonomous systems, with a broad coverage of topics such as: available datasets, benchmarks, software stacks, visual-language navigation, spatial reasoning, robot foundation models, and more.
+This workshop aims to create an inclusive and collaborative platform for professionals, researchers, and enthusiasts alike to exchange ideas, share experiences, and foster meaningful connections within the AI and robotics community, with a focus on connecting early-career researchers.
+It will feature a mix of presentations, open panel discussions, networking, and exclusive results and demonstrations from our CMU Vision-Language-Autonomy challenge competition.
+Five invited speakers will discuss their related research, ideas, and future plans in various topics at the intersection of AI and autonomous systems, with a broad coverage of topics such as: datasets/benchmarks, software stacks, visual-language navigation, situated reasoning, robotics foundation models, and more.

 Content

-As a result, the workshop will not only have four invited leading researchers present on their relevant work, but we will also invite the top challenge teams to present their work in the form of poster sessions and spotlight talks.
-The workshop will conclude with the speakers coming together for a panel session where attendees can ask questions to the speakers and engage in discussion.
+In summary, the workshop will not only have five invited leading researchers present on their relevant work, but we will also invite the top challenge teams to present their results in the form of poster sessions and short spotlight talks, and include an interactive demo of the challenge system.
+Speakers will also engage in a panel session where attendees can ask questions to the speakers and engage in discussion.
+The workshop will conclude with an open networking session and the ability for attendees to share their profile and resume in a compiled contact book to encourage forming connections beyond the span of the workshop.

 Vision-Language-Action datasets and models